- Letter From Brentsville – The Manassas Messenger, September 12, 1947

 - Where Wild Things Live – Black Rat Snake – photo

-- Photo group: 1) Louise Keys Bell, September 2003; 2) Louise Keys Burdette and Kay in Hyattstown; 3) Sitting on the back porch of our Hyattstown home with Trixie
+- Photo group: 1) Louise Keys Bell, September 2003; 2) Louise Keys Burdette and Kay in Hyattstown; 3) Sitting on the back porch of our Hyattstown home

 - Photo - Grady Shoemaker with his granddaughter, Jackie Pope, grandnephew William “Billy” Norton Wade and grandniece Barbara Ellen Wade